cscott/node-php-embed/README.md

 The node `php-embed` package binds to PHP's "embed SAPI" in order to provide interoperability between PHP and JavaScript code.

+Node/iojs >= 2.4.0 is currently required, since we use `NativeWeakMap`s
+in the implementation.
+This could probably be worked around using v8 hidden properties, but it doesn't seem worth it right now.

 # USAGE

 ```js